 - Leaving the scene of an accident: No matter who is at fault for an accident, it is critical to stay at the scene until the police arrive and all parties have exchanged any necessary information.
 If you leave too soon, you may be facing charges for a hit-and-run accident, a serious criminal offense.
 If the other driver has not contacted the police, call them yourself and be sure to request a copy of the police report.

 - Misrepresenting your case: While it is important to limit what you say, do not lie or misrepresent your case when dealing with the police, your insurance company, or your attorney.
 Falsifying an insurance claim can have serious criminal penalties.
 If you don’t know a question the police are asking you, it may be better to say that you don’t know than to speculate.

 In the wake of a car accident, enlisting the services of a knowledgeable attorney as early as possible can help you build a solid foundation for success in your case.
 At Hall & Sethi, PLC, we have proven experience fighting for car accident victims and we understand how to maximize the strength of your claim.
-When you need effective legal representatives, contact our Reston car accident attorneys and get more than 65 years of combined experience on your side.
+When you need effective legal representatives, contact our skilled team of attorneys and get more than 65 years of combined experience on your side.